top of page

 About Michelle

-Michelle guides you to create a toolkit to take on your journey.
-Using outside landscapes as much as possible, as well as other creative modalities such as mindfulness, narrative therapy, gestalt, movement, and other creative expressions through a person centred and trauma informed approach.
+I can guide you to create a toolkit to take on your journey, using tools and strategies that include, creative arts materials, journalling, poetry, being outside in nature, using outside landscapes as much as possible, as well as other creative modalities such as mindfulness, narrative therapy, gestalt, movement, and other creative expressions through a person centred and trauma informed approach.

 What Does a Session Look Like?